 You are HERE!: Home -> Index

-Saturday adoption events will be spotty until then, so please contact the foster home directly, if you are interested in a particular dog.
+Saturday adoption events are not yet scheduled, so please contact the foster home directly, if you are interested in a particular dog.
 To do that, click on the foster name associated with the dog's description.

 ** 70 dogs adopted in 2014 **

 BRAND NEW!!
 We now have a CARE blog about our various dogs!
 Please check it out on BlogSpot and sign up for updates.

 Our available dogs are listed in alphabetical order, with a physical & personality description, a picture, and contact information for the dog's foster home.
 The dogs shown change as dogs get adopted and new dogs are taken in.

 Click here for our complete list of available dogs!

 For a map and directions to our weekly adoption event, please go to our Location page.

 We also bring a few dogs to a offsite venue from time to time, as listed on our Events page.
 Please contact the foster home to find out if "your" dog will be there this month.
 Please see Events for a little more information.

 CARE participates in, and gets support from, numerous special events.
 Please see our Events page for more information on how to participate, contribute, or just have some dog-related fun!